-#WorldCup fans like to get their friends and family together to cheer on their favorite country with fun party food and drink ideas.
+#WorldCup and #FIFAWomensWorldCup fans like to get their friends and family together to cheer on their favorite country with fun party food and drink ideas.
 But don’t take your eye off the ball when it comes to food safety.
 Follow simple food safety tips to keep your party free from food illness.

 Food Illness Causes